MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 It's possible to use multiple aggregation functions in a single `summarize` operator to produce several computed columns.

-Let's add the [countif()](./countif-aggfunction.md) function to our query to add a column showing the count of storms that caused damage.
-Then, we'll `extend` our table with a calculation between the `TotalStorms` and `StormsWithCropDamage` columns to find the percentage of storms that caused damage.
+Use the [countif()](./countif-aggfunction.md) function to add a column with the count of storms that caused damage.
+The function returns the count of rows where the predicate passed as an argument is `true`.
+Then, use `extend` to add a column with the calculation between the `TotalStorms` and `StormsWithCropDamage` to find the percentage of storms that caused damage.

 Finally, use the `top` operator to identify states with the most crop damage from storms.